 With abortion rights under threat in the US, Karen Hand of the Together for Yes campaign talks us through the lessons and the reasons for hope that came from the historic 2018 win on abortion in Ireland n May 2018, the people of Ireland voted to overturn the Irish ban on abortion and introduce legislation around the termination of pregnancy.
-It was a landside referendum result, with 66% voting 'Yes'.
+It was a landside referendum result, with 66% voting'Yes'.
 The level of turnout and the extent of the victory were both testament to the campaign devised by Together for Yes, an umbrella group made up of over 70 organisations, groups and communities from across Irish civil society.
 Now that the Supreme Court has ruled against the right to abortion in the US, it's important to understand what made this campaign messaging and behaviour so successful, the reasoning behind it, and what other countries with abortion rights under threat can learn from this experience.

 Abortion is one of the most politically divisive subjects in the western world.
-People on both sides of the debate believe strongly that they are unequivocally right and have a tendency to vilify the other side.
-From a moral point of view, both camps believe that they occupy the high ground and find it hard to listen openly to those they disagree with.
+People on both sides of the debate believe strongly that they are unequivocally'right' and have a tendency to vilify the other side.
+From a moral point of view, both camps believe that they occupy the 'high ground' and find it hard to listen openly to those they disagree with.
 From an emotional point of view, debates can get heated and personal, and many bystanders fear getting caught in the crossfire.

 The 2018 Irish abortion referendum proposed providing abortion to more Irish women on home soil, repealing the 8th Amendment of the constitution.
 Polling showed there were questions from society as to how broad abortion provision should be: what circumstances should someone be able to access abortion - personal choice, rape, fatal foetal abnormalities, a danger to life?
 After how many weeks of gestation?
 Should there be a waiting time between decision and procedure?
 Should abortion require one or more medical approvals?
 When we conducted qualitative research in late 2016 on behalf of the 'Yes' campaign, we found that many people were highly conflicted about allowing abortion to take place in Ireland.
 In addition, the electorate feared that the campaign from both sides would be angry, militant and divisive, which made some want to opt out from the whole debate.
-Yes' campaigners worried that low voter turnout would hurt their chances of success.
+'Yes' campaigners worried that low voter turnout would hurt their chances of success.

 The first strategic decision for us was to focus on 'undecided' voters.
 These voters did not see abortion in black and white.
 They cared about the wellbeing of women but did not think about abortion access in terms of rights or personal autonomy.
-We called this voter group 'the concerned centre' and knew that we could not force them to change their minds - we needed to listen to them and talk about abortion in ways that resonated with their own moral priorities.
+We called this voter group'the concerned centre' and knew that

+Abortion is one of the most politically divisive subjects in the western world.
+People on both sides of the debate believe strongly that they are unequivocally 'right' and have a tendency to vilify the other side. we could not force them to change their minds - we needed to listen to them and talk about abortion in ways that resonated with their own moral priorities.
 We needed to ask them to care for women, rather than instruct them to acknowledge women's rights.
 We needed to acknowledge they felt empathy with women making an abortion decision but they also felt sad that she didn't want or feel able to have a child at this juncture.
 We need to help them believe it was possible to collectively make this change together in Irish society.
 This led to the development of the Together for Yes campaign values: care, compassion and change.